 Mysteries of Marine Snow

 Biological material grows at the sea surface.
 Sinking into deeper water layers, marine snow provides nourishment to all life.
+My research is all about where the snow goes and why.

 Clarissa Karthäuser

-Small-scale incubations on particles and small organisms: I invented and built a rotating incubator to quantify oxygen respiration and nitrogen cycling measurements in diverse small, suspended samples to understand their unique ecology.
+Small-scale incubations on particles and small organisms: I invented and built a rotating incubator to quantify oxygen respiration and nitrogen cycling in diverse small, suspended samples to understand their unique ecology.

 Microscopic analyses: I characterize particle ecosystems by adapting methods like DNA sequencing, barcoding and metagenomics, element analysis and imaging techniques to the fragile small particles.